YoloNomy/YoloNomy.github.io/_meca/Newton/Kinematics.md

 ## Axis/coordinates: quantifying motion

 Once you defined a frame, you a way to quantify the position of a moving body relative to that frame.
 This is done by choosing some axis, which are like gigantic rulers on which you can measure the position.
-For objects moving in the three dimensional space, three axis are required to label the object (see the wonderful picture of the kiwi).
+For objects moving in the three dimensional space, three axis (i.e. three rulers) are required to completely label the object (see the wonderful picture of the kiwi below).

 <p align="center">
 <img src="../images/frame.png" alt="image" width="49%" height="auto">